hazelcast/hazelcast-code-samples/testing/README.md

     </dependency>
 ```

-With `JetTestSupport` utility methods available, one can test distributed jobs like:
+With `JetTestSupport`, utility methods available and distributed jobs can be tested as follows:

 ```java
     @Test